segmentio/segment-docs/src/connections/destinations/catalog/windsor/index.md

 3. Choose which Source should send data to the Windsor destination.
 4. Go to the [Windsor app Sources page](https://app.windsor.io/sources)
 5. Select **Segment** and click **Generate Token**.
 Copy the token provided.
-6. Enter the "Token" in the "Windsor" destination settings in Segment.
+6. Enter the token in the Windsor destination settings in the Segment app.